meet the designers putting the new back into new york

-Christian wears jacket and jean Alyx.
-Jewellery model's own.
+Christian wears jacket and jeans Alyx.
+Jewelry model's own.
 Boots Stetson.

 Names Dao-Yi Chow and Maxwell Osborne How does the city act a source of inspiration?
 It helps inspire in obvious ways; from the pace to the sense of hustle.
 But it also affects us in ways we don't even notice unless we really think about it.
 Like choosing a certain finish for a zipper or something minute.
 We owe it all to us being raised in NYC.
 Is there enough support out there for young New York designers?
 I think it's difficult anywhere as a young designer or an old designer for that matter, but New York has a strong fashion community looking to help out in many ways.
 We're a product of that.
 There is a lot of commerciality in New York, have you found mixing in your creativity hard?
 You have to find the perfect balance between the two extremes.
 The truths of your brand must take precedent and then everything else falls into place.

-Osiris wears jacket and trousers public school.
-T-shirt and jewellery model's own.
+Osiris wears jacket and pants Public School.
+T-shirt and jewelry model's own.

 Sahara wears hoodie American Apparel.
 Bralette and skirt Harbison.
 T-shirt (worn underneath) vintage from What Goes Around Comes Around.
 Ring model's own.
 Socks and trainers stylist's own.